sorrybomber/relayuk-take-home-assessment/README.md

 This is a barebones MAUI template for a project called "TakeHomeAssessment".

-There are four tasks that need completing as part of this assessment.
+There is one task that needs completing as part of this assessment.
 We would like you to provide a working solution that you have tested on two platforms, one mobile (Android or iOS) and one desktop (Windows or macOS).

 The following has already been done for you:

 - Views required have been created and placed in the `Views` folder
 - Views have been registered with routing in `AppShell`
-- View model bindings have been created and implemented for the `MainPage`, found in the `ViewModels` folder
+- View model bindings have been created and implemented
 - Models required have been created, found in the `Models` folder
 - `Nullable` has been turned off, so you will not get warnings about null related issues